1. What is a static site generator?

 For brochure-type sites…

 There are around 300 static site generators out there.
-Jekyll is the oldest and most likely the market-leader.
+Jekyll is the oldest and was once the market-leader.
 As mentioned above, Jekyll would be perfect for your brochure type website.
-It’s my first choice SSG for this situation.
-Combined with CloudCannon you get Jekyll, CMS and hosting all in one.
+But Eleventy has recently usurped Jekyll and it’s now my first choice SSG for this situation.
+Combined with CloudCannon you get Eleventy, CMS and hosting all in one.

 I’ve also used Jekyll with the NetlifyCMS with good results.
 The site is then pushed out to the global Netlify content delivery network.